NullCode1337/TWRP_tree_j2xlte/README.md

 ## Bugs
 - USB Storage not working (won't be fixed sad)
-- MTP not working
-- ADB Shell not working

 ## Instructions
 To use this tree for compiling TWRP, do the following: